adaltas/node-parameters/README.md

 Options:

--	`src` Directory where ".coffee" are stored.
+-	`src`      , Directory where ".coffee" are stored.
 Each ".coffee" script will be compiled into a .js JavaScript file of the same name.
 -	`output` Directory where compiled JavaScript files are written.
 Used in conjunction with "compile".
--	`lint` If the `jsl` (JavaScript Lint) command is installed, use it to check the compilation of a CoffeeScript file.
+-	`lint`     , If the `jsl` (JavaScript Lint) command is installed, use it to check the compilation of a CoffeeScript file.
--	`require` Load a library before compiling or executing your script.
+-	`require`  , Load a library before compiling or executing your script.
 Can be used to hook in to the compiler (to add Growl notifications, for example).
--	`detach` Wether the Coffee process should be attached to the current process.
-If not defined, default to `true` in shell mode and `false` in command mode.
+-   `attach`   , Wether the Coffee process should be attached to the current process.
+If not defined, default to `false` (the server run as a daemon).
--	`pidfile` Path to the file storing the detached process id.
+-	`pidfile`  , Path to the file storing the daemon process id.
 Defaults to `"/.node_shell/#{md5}.pid"`
--	`stdout` Writable stream or file path to redirect cloud9 stdout.
+-	`stdout`   , Writable stream or file path to redirect cloud9 stdout.
--	`stderr` Writable stream or file path to redirect cloud9 stderr.
+-	`stderr`   , Writable stream or file path to redirect cloud9 stderr.
--	`workspace` Project directory used to resolve relative paths.
+-	`workspace`, Project directory used to resolve relative paths.

 Example: